ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 ---

-Ktor uses [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md) format as external configuration file.
-In this file you can configure things like the port to listen to, or the [modules](/servers/application.html#modules) to be loaded.
-This format is similar to JSON, but it is optimized to be read and written by humans, and supports additional features like environment variable substitution.
+Ktor uses [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md) format in the external configuration file.
+In this file, you can configure things like the port to listen to, or the [modules](/servers/application.html#modules) to be loaded.
+This format is similar to JSON, but is optimized to be read and written by humans, and supports additional features like environment variable substitution.
-In this case, you configure the server engine to use with the `mainClassName` pointing to a particular `DevelopmentEngine`.
+In this case, you configure the server engine to be used with the `mainClassName` pointing to a particular `DevelopmentEngine`.

-Ktor also uses a set of lambdas with a typed DSL (Domain Specific Language) to configure the application, and to configure the server engine when using `embeddedServer`.
+Ktor also uses a set of lambdas with a typed DSL (Domain Specific Language) to configure the application and server engine when using `embeddedServer`.

 **Table of contents:**